 Unboxing & Setup:

-Getting things setup is super straight forward.
+Getting things set up is super straightforward.
 First up, above is the box.
 Wahoo has revamped the box bits, like their other recent/new products.
 This includes a bunch of tutorials and such.
 But frankly, if you’re reading this – you won’t need any of that.
-At the end of the day all you’re doing is attaching two legs to it, plugging it in, and you’re done.
+At the end of the day, all you’re doing is attaching two legs to it, plugging it in, and you’re done.
 Mostly.

-Here’s all the parts laid out:
+Here are all the parts laid out:

 That essentially is divided into two categories: